librenms/librenms/doc/Support/Performance.md

 either deleted or disabled then this approach isn't optimal.
 So to counter this you can enable 'selected port polling' per device within the edit device -> misc section or by globally enabling it (**not recommended**): `$config['polling']['selected_ports'] = true;`.
 You can also set it for a specific OS: `$config['os']['ios']['polling']['selected_ports'] = true;`.

+When using Per Port Polling, devices that do not properly support ifHighSpeed reporting may fail to use ifXEntry.
+If your device OS has this issue you can force use of ifXEntry on a specified OS by setting: `$config['os']['pmp']['polling']['force_hc'] = true;`.

 Running `./scripts/collect-port-polling.php` will poll your devices with both full and selective polling, display a table with the difference and optionally enable or disable selected ports polling for devices which would benefit from a change.
 Note that it doesn't continously re-evaluate this, it will only be updated when the script is run.
 There are a number of options: